RabanalGsus/PaginaWebBilinguaLab/source/team/team.md

 layout: "base.njk"
 ---

-The team is composed of highly trained
+The team is composed of highly trained linguists!